 Public Notice Regarding the Temporary Closure of The Hope Mill.

-As part of its ongoing efforts to curb the spread of COVID-19, the Hope Mill is extending its closure until June 30, 2020.
+As part of its ongoing efforts to curb the spread of COVID-19, the Hope Mill is extending its closure until further notice.

 Our priority is to protect and support our visitors, staff, volunteers and the general public.
 We are committed to doing our part in reducing the risk of spreading the virus.
-All visitor access to public spaces (picnic areas, riverfront) at The Hope Mill is CLOSED until June 30.
+All visitor access to public spaces (picnic areas, riverfront) at The Hope Mill is CLOSED until further notice.
 This applies to ALL visitors, including recreational walkers and dog walkers.

 While closed to the public, The Hope Mill may be periodically be staffed to ensure the continued care and protection of the building (keeping the social distancing rules in effect).
 Our Restoration Volunteers are also working from home on programming and craft making to engage you when we are able to re-open.